ej-projects/hello-world/README.md

 ### Questions

-* What output do you currently see?
+* What output do you currently see as script output?
 * Was the `Ethan` argument Evaluated?
-* Can you change the script so that that is evaluated?
-Please submit a [PR](https://github.com/ej-projects/hello-world/pulls)
+If not evaluated - Can you change the script so that that is evaluated?

 ### Useful google search links